-As course leader and senior lecturer, I am responsible for the successful managing of the course of 220+ students and 8 staff, across 4 levels.
+As course leader and senior lecturer, I am responsible for the successful managing of the course of 200+ students and 8 staff, across 4 levels, including our new Master’s course in Historical Costume.
 The role requires that I develop curriculum and a diverse range of projects, managing student recruitment, expectation and achievement in a changing HE environment.
 Prior to my academic career I worked as a professional theatre designer (from 1988), designing for many national theatres including: The Riverside Studios, Watford Palace, Theatr Clwyd, The Queen’s Theatre, Hornchurch, Perth Theatre, The Gate, The Man in the Moon and The Bridewell to name just a few.
 Since 2006, I have designed over 7 productions within the Arts University Bournemouth and produced numerous short film projects.

 Teaching & professional practice